kundan22197/ProShop/README.md

 # ProShop

-ProShop is a completely customized eCommerce / shopping cart application from scratch with the MERN (MongoDB, Express Framework, React.js, Redux.js, Node.js) stack with the following functionality...
+ProShop is a completely customized eCommerce / shopping cart application from scratch built using the MERN (MongoDB, Express Framework, React.js, Redux.js, Node.js) stack and has the following functionalities...

-Full featured shopping cart
+1. Full featured shopping cart

-Product reviews and ratings
+2. Product reviews and ratings

-Top products carousel
+3. Top products carousel

-Product pagination
+4. Product pagination

-Product search feature
+5. Product search feature

-User profile with orders
+6. User profile with orders

-Admin product management
+7. Admin product management

-Admin user management
+8. Admin user management

-Admin Order details page
+9. Admin Order details page

-Mark orders as delivered option
+10. Mark orders as delivered option

-Checkout process (shipping, payment method, etc)
+11. Checkout process (shipping, payment method, etc)

-PayPal / credit card integration
+12. PayPal / credit card integration

-Custom database seeder script
+13. Custom database seeder script

+The web application has been deployed on the heroku and can be accessed at : http://pro-shop-e-comm.herokuapp.com/